 Unfortunately, since mosquitoes are attracted to the carbon dioxide emitted by humans and animals, the ultraviolet light from a bug zapper is relatively ineffective.
 A zapper may kill some pests, but largely the device will kill other bugs, some of which are beneficial as they may eat mosquitoes.
 Lastly, the glowing light from a bug zapper may in fact attract more mosquitoes into your yard.

-What can I do to help protect my family and pets?
+What can I do to help my family and pets?

 Professionally spraying your yard or using a mosquito repellent on your body are both simple and effective ways to help to keep mosquitoes at bay.
 Contact us today to set up your personalized mosquito management strategy.

-Read more tips for protecting your property, family and pets from mosquitoes.
+Read more tips for controlling your property, family and pets from mosquitoes.